craigatk/opentelemetry-gradle-plugin/README.md

 ```
 plugins {
-    id 'com.atkinsondev.opentelemetry-build' version "1.3.1"
+    id 'com.atkinsondev.opentelemetry-build' version "1.4.0"
 }
 ```

-Please see the Gradle plugin portal for the latest version of the plugin.
+Please see the Gradle plugin portal for the latest version of the plugin: https://plugins.gradle.org/plugin/com.atkinsondev.opentelemetry-build

 ### Configure plugin